-I was just thinking about a piece of advice that we see around the place so often.
+I was just thinking about a piece of advice that we see around the place so often and it remonds me of a book I recently read, (ad) Feelings Buried Alive Never Die.
 It’s the one which says, when you like or dislike something about another person, it is usually a reflection of an attribute that you like or dislike about yourself, simply being mirrored back to you.

 I ran through my mind to consider which people I most admired and what I most liked about them.